Akshat271098/PromLib/README.md

-# Prometheus-query-python
+# PromLib

+The promlib module has the following functions which provide the following results:

+    machine_total(_host_list_) : A list of tuples (one tuple per host) that contains machine max resources. machine_current(_host_list_) : A list of tuples (one tuple per host) that contains machine instantaneous resource state. machine_average(_host_list_) : A list of tuples (one tuple per host) that contains current machine resource state by averaging over specified window. appication_average(_app_id_list_) : A list of tuples (one tuple per host) that contains application average resource usage over the specified window (in progress)

-The prometheus source, hosts whose metrics are to be pulled and the window size for average resouce utilization of hosts can be configure in the config.yaml file.
+The prometheus source and the window size for average resouce utilization of hosts and the application can be configure in the config.yaml file.

-Run main.py to get the following results:

-    Machine max resources
-    Machine current resource state
-    Machine resource state ny averaging over specified window

 The tuples returned are of the format: